 Unfortunately for Lance, his timing joining WWE wasn’t great.
-He was thrown onto the ECW brand, given the name “Vance Archer” and before truly finding his stride, ECW had already disbanded.
-He was left on the shelf for a while, wrestling only dark matches until he was then randomly paired up with Curt Hawkins in a team called “The Gatecrashers” competing for the most part on the show Superstars.
+He was thrown onto the ECW brand, given the name “Vance Archer,” and before truly finding his stride, ECW had already disbanded.
+For a while, he was left on the shelf, wrestling only dark matches until he was then randomly paired up with Curt Hawkins in a team called “The Gatecrashers,” competing for the most part on the show Superstars.
 Archer was released not long after and simply changed his name to Lance Archer from Vance Archer, joined NJPW, and has flourished ever since.

 In the replies, a fan said, “Believe me when I say I did not like the haircut.
 If you have long hair, don’t cut it.”